-- 13 After the tone sounds, indicating full charge, press and hold SHOCK while observing the monitor screen. - 14 Confirm the defibrillator discharges on the next sense QRS complex. - 15 Confirm the defibrillator returns to asynchronous mode (sense markers are no longer displayed and sync LED is off). - 16 Confirm that the printer annotates the time, date, sync ON, sync sense markers prior to energy delivered, energy selected, no sense markers after SHOCK 1, and sync OFF on the ECG strip. - 17 Connect defibrillator to AC power and power off.
+- 13 After the tone sounds, indicating full charge, press and hold SHOCK while observing the monitor screen. - 14 Confirm the defibrillator discharges on the next sense QRS complex. - 15 Confirm the defibrillator returns to asynchronous mode (sense markers are no longer displayed and sync LED is off).

+- 16 Confirm that the printer annotates the time, date, sync ON, sync sense markers prior to energy delivered, energy selected, no sense markers after SHOOK 1, and sync OFF on the ECG strip. - 17 Connect the defibrillator to AC power, and then press OFF to turn off the defibrillator.